nigelhorne/Genealogy-ChroniclingAmerica/README.md

 # NAME

-Genealogy::ChroniclingAmerica - Find URLs on the Library of Congress Newspaper records for a given person
+Genealogy::ChroniclingAmerica - Find URLs for a given person on the Library of Congress Newspaper Records

 # VERSION